 All rights reserved.
 No part of this publication may be

-reproduced, stored in a retrieval system, or transmitted, in any form or by
+reproduced, stored in a retrieval system, or transmitted, in any form

-the prior written permission of the publisher.
+otherwise without the prior written permission of the publisher.

 Permission is hereby granted for the reproduction, without alteration, of materials contained in this publication for non-commercial use in schools or in other teacher enhancement activities on the condition their source is acknowledged.
 This permission does not extend to delivery by electronic means.